felixmortas/generate-l10n/README.md

 * Displays the `/lib` folder hierarchy.
 * Directories appear collapsible; Dart files are checkable.
 * Checked files are included in LLM processing.
-* Automatically refreshes when files are added or removed.
+* NOT automatically refreshes when files are added or removed.
+Please remember to press the refresh button.
 * Excludes: `node_modules`, `.git`, `/lib/l10n`.

 ---